Websoft9Archive/ansible-redmine/docs/stack-installation.md

 #### Which database does this Redmine use?

-PostgreSQL
+MySQL

 #### Sometimes 502 error when running?

-Redmine need at leaset 4G free memory, If the memory is less than 4, there will be a 502 error.
+Redmine need at leaset 2G free memory, If the memory is less than 2, there will be a 502 error.

-#### Redmine first installation or restart, need wait for one minute?

-For a single-core CPU server, the Unicorn and Sidekiq service starts up to one minute.